Mariusz-Zmuda/PORTFOLIO_WEATHER_API/README.md

 This is a simple JavaScript application to fetch weather data from api.openweathermap.org.

-Simply type the city and click 'submit' button.
+Type the city and click 'submit' button to get the information.

 Interface uses bootstrap theme which can be changed easily.